stefanes/PSTibber/docs/functions/Read-TibberWebSocket.md

 ```

 ### -Callback
-Specifies the script block called for each response.
+Specifies the script block/function called for each response.

 ```yaml
 Type: ScriptBlock